simonecorsi/awesome/README.md

 *   [hyperledger/fabric](https://github.com/hyperledger/fabric) - Hyperledger Fabric is an enterprise-grade permissioned distributed ledger framework for developing solutions and applications.
 Its modular and versatile design satisfies a broad range of industry use cases.
 It offers a unique approach to consensus that enables performance at scale while preserving privacy.

-*   [zricethezav/gitleaks](https://github.com/zricethezav/gitleaks) - Scan git repos (or files) for secrets using regex and entropy 🔑
+*   [zricethezav/gitleaks](https://github.com/zricethezav/gitleaks) - Protect and discover secrets using Gitleaks 🔑

 *   [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes) - Production-Grade Container Scheduling and Management